vigilantmaster/RC_BLE/README.md

 As a user I would like to turn the vehicle left.
 As a user I would like to stop the vehicle.
 As a user I would like to turn the vehicle lights on and off.

-Connecting to the rc vehicle

-Connection will be done over BLE using a kotlin built app on android.

 Definitions and use cases
 Term & Definition